PaulEdson/DevOpsProj2/readme.md

 * terraform destroy

-to get delete the app off of AWS and stop incurring charges on the account hosting the site.
+to delete the app off of AWS and stop incurring charges on the account hosting the site.